‘Scopesgiving’ At LANGSTON: Celebrating the Ethos of Independent Film

 November’s “Scopesgiving” edition of the underground film festival Scope Screenings at Langston Hughes Performing Arts Center shone a spotlight on the Pacific Northwest’s creative minds in film.
 The evening celebrated short-form content, from fashion-forward spec ads to documentary-style commercials and metaphysical comedies, including the trailer for Converge Media’s upcoming documentary “Diamond of Opportunity.”

 Producer Mathew Bermudez, who showcased the “Diamond of Opportunity” trailer, focused on creating connection.
-"I believe the core message for this video is community,” he said about the trailer, sharing that he flew to Anchorage, Alaska as part of the documentary to best tell the story at hand.
+"I believe the core message for this video is community,” he said about the trailer, sharing that he flew to Anchorage, Alaska as part of the documentary to tell the best story possible.

 The night also featured musician and producer Aryana León’s music video “The Pleasure Project.”
 León spoke about using film to showcase the love and pleasure between her and her partner through troubling times.
 “Pleasure is above all else.
 And when you kind of focus in on pleasure, you can turn out the outside noise,” she said.